objcio/articles/2015-02-09-photoskit.md

 **!Tie in with iPhones being the most pervasive photo cameras in the world!**
 Until last summer, developers have been using ALAssetsLibrary to access the users' ever-growing photo libraries.
 Over the years Camera.app and Photos.app have changed significantly, adding new features and even a new way of organizing photos by moments.
 Meanwhile the Assets Library Framework lagged behind.
 With iOS 8 Apple have given us PhotosKit, a more modern framework to access the wealth of information stored which provides more features and better performance than AssetsLibrary.

-#Outline (and quick comparison with AssetsLibrary)
-**!A sentence or two for each of the sections in the body.
-This will serve as a tiny Table of Contents for this article, so those who aren't reading deck-to-deck can jump to whatever they're interested in!**
+#Outline
+We'll start with a bird's-eye view of the framework's object model – the entities and the relationships between them, fetching instances of those entities and working with the fetch results.

+Additionally, we'll cover the asset metadata that wasn't available to developers when using AssetsLibrary.

+Then we'll discuss loading the assets' image data – the process itself, multitudes of available options, some gotchas and edge cases.

+And finally we'll talk about observing changes made to the photo library by external actors and learn how to make and commit our own changes.

 #PhotosKit Object Model
 PhotosKit defines an entity graph that models the objects presented to the user in the stock Photos.app.
 These *photo entities* are lightweight and immutable.
 All the PhotosKit objects inherit from the abstract `PHObject` base class, whose public interface only provides a `localIdentifier` property.

-`PHAsset` represents a single asset in the users photo library, providing the metadata for that asset.
+`PHAsset` represents a single asset in the users photo library, providing the metadata for that asset **!Link to asset metadata section!**.

 Groups of assets are called asset collections and are represented by the `PHAssetCollection` class.
 A single asset collection can be an album or a moment in the photo library, as well as one of the special "smart albums".
 These include collections of all videos, "recently added", user's favorites, all burst photos [and more](https://developer.apple.com/library/prerelease/ios/documentation/Photos/Reference/PHAssetCollection_Class/index.html#//apple_ref/c/tdef/PHAssetCollectionSubtype). `PHAssetCollection` is a subclass of `PHCollection`.